delaConsuela/FTP-passive-mode/README.md

 #Consuela
 TO DO list:
 1) port negotiation
-2) keeping the connection up after a successful response to a request
+- done 2) keeping the connection up after a successful response to a request